Gastronomy of the Langhe, Roero, and Monferrato: cheeses, typical cured meats, and other delicacies

 The origins of Castelmagno

-Before discussing the product and its various delicious pairings, I’d like to dwell on the food’s excellent historical relevance.
+Before diving into the product itself and its many delicious pairings, I’d like to pause on an interesting early historical reference linked to this Cheese.

-It is 1277.
-From then on, the small town of Castelmagno must pay an annual fee of a certain amount of money to the marquis of Saluzzo.
-How much money are we talking about?
-None at all!
-The sum would be paid in quantities of Castelmagno.
+The year is 1277.
+From that point on, the small municipality of Castelmagno had to pay an annual fee to the Marquis of Saluzzo.
+How much money did it involve?
+None at all.
+The community paid the fee in quantities of Castelmagno Cheese.

-Castelmagno DOP is a semi-hard, full-fat/semi-fat cheese of short to medium maturity.
+Castelmagno DOP is a semi-hard Cheese, full-fat or semi-fat, with a short to medium aging period.

-As mentioned, its historical origin dates back more than a thousand years.
-The production took place right in the village of the same name, at an altitude of over 1,000 meters.
+As mentioned earlier, its historical origins date back more than a thousand years.
+Producers originally made it in the village that shares its name, located at over 1,000 meters above sea level.

-This dish is as simple as it is irresistible, and anyone visiting Piedmont should not pass up the chance to taste it.
-But what are the ingredients, and how is it made?
+This dish feels both irresistible and straightforward, and anyone visiting Piedmont should not miss the chance to taste it.
+But what goes into it, and how do cooks prepare it?